We are dedicated to providing you with a professional and timely service.

 The Housing Officer provides a range of services for tenants, shared owners and leaseholders including:

-If you or one of your family lives in one of Supported Housing properties this section introduces you to the team of people who offer support and help.
+If you or one of your family lives in one of our Supported Housing properties, this section introduces you to the team of people who offer support and help.

 This section will explain the unique services we can offer you and the team who are there to help.